An up-to-date travel guide featuring the 6 best waterfalls on Cebu Island, the Philippines.

 Did you know that there are over 1000 Cebu waterfalls?
 Cebu island is one of the most popular places to visit in the Philippines.
-It really has it all, epic jungle hikes, amazing snorkeling and diving and of course, some epic blue water jungle waterfalls.
+It really has it all, epic jungle hikes, amazing snorkeling and diving and of course, plenty of epic blue-water jungle waterfalls.

-Although I didn’t seek out to see all 1000 Cebu waterfalls, I did visit a few.
-Here’s my roundup of my favorite falls in Cebu.
+Although I didn’t seek out all 1000 Cebu waterfalls, I did visit a few.
+Here’s my roundup of my favorite waterfalls in Cebu.

-The below list of the best Cebu Waterfalls will give you an insight into planning your Cebu adventures.
-If you’re looking for the full guides for each waterfall listed, I’ve linked them just below the photos on each.
+The below list of the best Cebu waterfalls will give you an insight into planning your adventures.
+Beneath each waterfall on this list I’ve also linked to individual posts covering details on how to get to each with more photos.

 Of course, no list of waterfalls on Cebu is complete without the famous Kawasan Falls.

 This is the poster-boy for Cebu tourism, and it’s easy to see why.
-A 10 M+ waterfall flowing directly into a deep, aqua-blue swimming hole surrounded by tall limestone cliffs and jungle vines on each side.
+A 10+ meter waterfall flowing directly into a deep, aqua-blue swimming hole surrounded by tall limestone cliffs with jungle vines on each side.

 This has made the list because it’s a truly fantastic waterfall.
-However, it is definitely not as quiet and secluded as some of the other waterfalls on this list.
+However, it is definitely not as quiet and secluded as some of the other waterfalls in this guide.

-For this reason, I’ve made a complete blog post about the upper levels of Kawasan Falls.
+For this reason, I’ve made a complete blog post about the upper levels of Kawasan Falls (below).
 Usually, people who visit Kawasan Falls make the trip to the main waterfall or see the rest on their Canyoneering trips.
-However, it is totally possible to explore all the upper levels without taking a tour.
+However, it is possible to explore most of the upper levels without taking a tour.
+In saying that, you won’t get to go through some of the upper canyons, which is what makes the canyoneering experience worth it.

 Another epic, five-leveled set of Cebu waterfalls not to miss is Aguinid Falls.

 Aguinid Falls is located roughly 1.5 hours from Moalboal in the Samboan Municipality.
-This is just south of Ginatilan, where you can find other epic Cebu Waterfalls.
+This is just south of Ginatilan, where you can find a few more epic Cebu Waterfalls.

-These waterfalls do require a guide, however it is definitely worth it.
+Visiting Auginid Falls does require a guide.
+However, it is definitely worth it.
 There are several levels of deep jungle swimming holes and some small cliff jumps.
-The top waterfall is a calcium-enriched limestone centrepiece that is one of the most unique Cebu waterfalls on the list.

 Aguinid Falls is great for a whole-day adventure.
 You will need to use ropes to climb up to the higher levels, tread through waist deep water and explore the deep Cebu canyons.